A Comprehensive Guide to Local Business SEO in 2025

 First, let’s take a speed test.
 Google wants your website to load quickly, so they provide a speed audit called PageSpeed Insights.
 Run one on your site now and see how well you do.
 You’ll see an aggregate score, an option to switch between mobile and desktop, and a list of recommendations.

 We’re not going to dive into how to execute on these recommendations here – it’s a bit out of scope for this article.
-Ask your web developer – they’ll know what to do.
+Contact us today to learn more!

 The faster your website loads, the higher it will rank.